 Reduce the evaluation output by entering the number of particles for the evaluation in the Number of particle text field.
 Click OK to perform the evaluation and to insert the results into the worksheet.

-See ResultsParticleEvaluation to get more information about the corresponding command in VBA.
+See ResultsParticleEvaluation for information about the corresponding VBA command.

 RAY EVALUATION